Vein Disease

 Leg Ulcers

-The most common type of ulceration, leg ulcers are open leg sores caused by poor blood circulation in the veins.
+The most common type of ulceration is open leg sores caused by poor blood circulation in the veins.
 They are often due to an underlying vein disease affecting your vein valves.

 Spider Veins

 These small, damaged veins often appear on the skin’s surface with a spider-web-like appearance.
-They’re caused by an irregularly functioning vein valve.
+An irregularly functioning vein valve causes them.

 Varicose Veins